madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 Let's start by developing a Hello World Pipeline that just executes a single task and prints 'Hello World'

 ## Prerequistes
-Let's install the prerequisites for compiling the pipelines on our laptop.
+Let's install the prerequisites **Kubeflow Pipeline SDK (kfp)** for compiling the pipelines on our laptop
 * kfp
-* kfp dsl

 ```
 pip install kfp
 ```
-Executing the above command should install the kubeflow pipelines on the laptop and also the tool to compile pipeline code into a yaml/zip/.tar.gz formats as needed
+Executing the above command should install the kubeflow pipelines SDK on the laptop and also the tool to compile pipeline code into a yaml/zip/.tar.gz formats as needed

 ```
 kfp dsl